Valentine's Day in India

-The celebration of Valentine's Day in India faced criticism and appeal to celebrate it as Cow Hug Day in view of cultural values.
+The celebration of Valentine's Day in India began to become popular following the economic liberalisation.
 There have been protests against the celebrations by groups who consider it a Western influence.
-Almost every year, law and order problems occur on 14 February in many cities in India due to protests.
+The groups who disrupt Valentine's Day celebrations have been described as Hindu hardliners, extremists & militants.
+Almost every year, law and order problems occur on 14 February in many cities in India due to mobocracy and protests.

-In 2023, Indian government urge people to hug cows on Valentine's Day in India and celebrate as Cow Hug Day.
-The Animal Welfare Board of India said Wednesday that “hugging cows will bring emotional richness and increase individual and collective happiness.”
-The government’s Valentine’s Day appeal to celebrate it as Cow Hug Day" has been widely ridiculed by young and educated class.

 Overview

 In the Medieval era, the acceptance of public affection died off.
-Lovers from different castes have been prosecuted and even sometimes there have been honor killings.
+Lovers from different castes have been prosecuted and even sometimes there have been honour killings.
 Public display of affection such as kissing is considered unacceptable today in India.

 Following the economic liberalisation in the early 1990s, a new middle class emerged who could afford access to foreign TV channels and card shops.
 Valentine's Day became popular among this middle class, but not much in the lower economics classes.
 Many young and working Indians live away from their families.
 This gives, especially women, a choice in their relationships.
 The interest in dating sites has also increased.
 Commercial establishments have attempted to cash in on this new sub-culture.

 Unrequited love is sometimes met with harassment, which is known by the euphemism "eve-teasing"; and occasionally it becomes more violent.
 There have also been acid attacks.